lokalise/lokalise-ios-framework/Readme.md

 - **Change application language** – select any language that is supported by project local localization. *([limitations](#limitations))*

 - **Test localizations** - create pre-release **OTA** localization bundles for your application.
 No need to recompile sources.
-Once the bundles are generated (at Lokalise Download page), see project settings to control versions and pre-release status.
+Once the bundles are generated (at Lokalise Download page), see project settings (Lokalise iOS framework tab) to control versions and pre-release status.

 ### Experimental